Playjasb2/Portfolio-Website/content/posts/2020-06-28-uoft-five-years-reflection.md

 priority: 10
 date: 2020-06-29T00:40:00.000Z
 description: |-
-  In this post, I reflect on my life as an undergrad at University of Toronto.
+  A reflection of my life as an undergrad at University of Toronto.
 category: life
 tags:
   - life